COBRA: A Continual Learning Approach to Vision-Brain Understanding: The Proposed COBRA Approach

 \subsection{Data Preprocessing}

-To address the limitations of \textbf{L1}, we adopt the 3D FreeSurfer \cite{fischl1999high} (fsaverage) space to represent the fMRI signals to the 2D forms.
+To address the limitations of \textbf{L1}, we adopt the 3D FreeSurfer \cite{fischl1999high} (fsaverage) space to represent the fMRI signals in the 2D forms.
 Since the 3D FreeSurfer is a general template of the human brain, it can effectively represent the fMRI signals of all subjects.
 In addition, the 3D FreeSurfer template offers 3D spatial information, which can help to address \textbf{L2}.
 While \textbf{L3} will be majorly addressed via our Subject Commonality Module (presented in the next section), we have found that the data preprocessing step plays an important role in providing the essential conditions to address \textbf{L3}.
 In particular, instead of using fMRI signals from specific ROIs, we use the entire brain signal, hypothesizing that the model will learn to identify the relevant regions for each ROI, automatically.
-In conclusion, representing brain signals in 2D addresses the previous limitations and offers flexibility for various tasks like continual brain understanding and unified model learning.
+In conclusion, representing brain signals in 2D addresses the previous limitations and offers flexibility for various tasks, such as continuous brain understanding and unified model learning.
 It provides an advanced approach to understanding the brain by leveraging CNNs or transformers.
-Fig. \ref{fig:data_review} (right-hand side) illustrates the representation of the 2D form of the fMRI signals.
-For convenience, in the rest of the paper, we refer to fMRI signals in the 2D flattened form instead of in 1D.
+Fig. \ref{fig:data_review} (right-hand side) illustrates the representation of the 2D form of the fMRI signals. \Bac{It is important to note that, the 2D form of fMRI signals does not lead to information loss since data transformations are just purely projection operations.} \BacRebuttal{In particular, the 2D representation used in COBRA is derived from flattening the 3D cortical surface (fsaverage) into 2D, preserving geodesic distance and spatial relationships, similar to how FreeSurfer is used in neuroscience.
+Importantly, this is a bijective projection.
+Each voxel has a unique mapping from 3D to 2D and vice versa, with no downsampling or interpolation.
+Thus, the original spatial resolution is maintained.
+To further support this, in the Appendix Sec \ref{subsec:appendix_spatial_issue}, we explain more about this issue.} For convenience, in the rest of the paper, we refer to fMRI signals in the 2D flattened form instead of in 1D.